corda/corda/docs/source/hello-world-flow.rst

 * One to be run by the node initiating the creation of the IOU
 * One to be run by the node responding to an IOU creation request

+Let's start writing our flows.
+We'll do this by modifying either TemplateFlow.java or TemplateFlow.kt.

 FlowLogic
 ---------
 Each flow is implemented as a ``FlowLogic`` subclass.
 You define the steps taken by the flow by overriding ``FlowLogic.call``.

 We will define two ``FlowLogic`` instances communicating as a pair.
 The first will be called ``Initiator``, and will be run by the sender of the IOU.
-The other will be called ``Acceptor``, and will be run by the recipient:
+The other will be called ``Acceptor``, and will be run by the recipient.
+Overwrite the existing template code with the following:

 .. container:: codeset

     .. code-block:: kotlin

-        package com.iou
+        package com.template

         import co.paralleluniverse.fibers.Suspendable
         import net.corda.core.flows.FlowLogic